stem-discord/public/events/2022-05-01_id_background_event.md

 * Your image must be in a 21:11 ratio (840\*440, W\*H).
 * Your image should not contain any text on it.

-__Submission method:__ During the period of the competition, you will need to upload submissions to discord and then copy & paste the link to the image in [this](https://forms.gle/yD2wfQHpWo4SmWncA) google form, if you run into any issues please ping @XpioWolf#9240.
+__Submission method:__ During the period of the competition, you will need to upload submissions to Discord and then copy & paste the link to the image in [this](https://forms.gle/yD2wfQHpWo4SmWncA) google form, if you run into any issues please ping @XpioWolf#9240.
 All submissions will be screened [or reviewed] by the staff before being allowed to enter the competition.

 > Note: you may only submit one image in total

-__Judging method:__ We count votes.
-See details on how we resolve a tie.
+__Judging method:__ Votes will be cast by server members.
+If there is a tie, a random number generator will determine the winner.

 __Rules and Guidelines:__
 - Only 1 submission per individual is allowed.
 If you submit more than once, only the last submission will be considered.
-- NFSW content is strictly prohibited and it is preferred that you avoid making any inflammatory submissions.
+- NFSW content is strictly prohibited and designs must follow Discord TOS + server rules.
 - Any pieces of art submitted after the deadline or through other means than the form will not be considered.
 - No plagiarism is allowed.
 Only original content will be considered in the voting process.
-- Vote fraud (voting for yourself or someone else using an alternate account) is prohibited and will result in elimination from the competition.
+- Vote fraud (using an alternate account to vote for yourself or someone else more than once) is prohibited and will result in elimination from the competition.

-__Prize__:
+__Prizes__:

-First place: 5$ Nitro sponsered by @♡7ustJinx♡#4487, thank you!
+1st Place: ~50GBP/~$60USD/~60EUR Steam game + Event Winner role

-1st & 2nd place will also get the @Event Winner 🏆 role!
+2nd Place: Nitro Classic + Event Winner role

-If there is a tie, the staff will cast an arbitrary vote based on a random number generator.
+3rd Place: Nitro Classic + Event Winner role